WilliamKSilva/my-ssg-golang/README.md

 - You need `Golang` toolchain installed: https://go.dev/doc/install.
 - Place your blog posts inside the `content` directory.
 - Run `make run`.
-- Now you have your static websites inside the `directory`.
+- Now you have your static pages inside the `public` directory.